microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Create the project directory

-    This tutorial will assume your project will be located at the path `/home/helloworld`.
+    This tutorial assumes your project will be located at the path `/home/helloworld`.
 If you intend to place your project somewhere else, replace any references to that path with your preferred path.

     Create the "helloworld" directory for the new project next to your vcpkg clone and navigate into it: